Skip to main content

 • creates an opportunity for students to learn from one another.

-Case studies bridge the gap between a more teacher-centred Lecture method and pure problem-based learning.
-They leave room for teachers to give direct guidance, and the scenarios themselves provide hints and parameters within which the students must operate.
+Case studies bridge the gap between a more teacher-centred lecture method and pure problem-based learning.
+They leave room for teachers to give direct guidance, and the scenarios themselves provide hints and parameters within which the students operate.

 Common issues using case studies